Spanish–Ottoman Wars: Ottomans took war to the Western Mediterranean (1542–1559)

-Meanwhile, due to the throne dispute in the Kingdom of Hungary, which was subject to the Ottomans, the Ottoman Empire and the Holy Roman Empire began a new war in 1540.
+Meanwhile, because of a throne dispute in the Kingdom of Hungary, which was subject to the Ottomans, the Ottoman Empire and the Holy Roman Empire began a new war in 1540.
 In this context, the two empires continued their fierce struggle in the Mediterranean and Hungary.
-After the Ottomans emerged victorious from the war, the parties signed a ceasefire in 1545 and a peace treaty in 1547, and entered a period of relative calm in the Mediterranean.
-Despite it, another Spanish expeditionary force in Hungary was sent on 1548, composed this time by the Tercio Viejo de Nápoles (which had Italians and Germans) under the leadership of Bernardo de Aldana and Giovanni Battista Castaldo, fighting on Transdanubia until 1554 against the oligarchs of Northern Hungary and Slovakia, as well as the Transylvanians, Romanians, Frenchs and Turks who backed them.
-Those Spaniards defended Habsburg Hungary on Csábrág, Léva, Murány, Szolnok and Temesvár (although there they surrendered the fort of Lippa without resistance due to economical problems, which caused Aldana's enemies to imprison him in Trencsén until 1556).
-Their greatest successes were suppressing the robber knights on Hungarian Highlands, the rebuild of Szolnok and the occupation of Ottoman Transylvania that briefly deposed John Sigismund Zápolya from 1551 to 1556.
+After the Ottomans emerged victorious from the war, the parties signed a ceasefire in 1545 and a peace treaty in 1547, and they entered a period of relative calm in the Mediterranean.
+Nevertheless, another Spanish expeditionary force to Hungary was sent in 1548; it was composed of the Tercio Viejo de Nápoles (which included Italians and Germans) under the leadership of Bernardo de Aldana and Giovanni Battista Castaldo.
+They fought in the Transdanubia region until 1554 against the oligarchs of Northern Hungary and Slovakia, as well as the Transylvanians, Romanians, French, and Turks who supported them.
+The Spaniards defended Habsburg Hungary in Csábrág, Léva, Murány, Szolnok, and Temesvár.
+(However, there they surrendered the fort of Lippa with no resistance because of economic problems, which caused Aldana's enemies to imprison him in Trencsén until 1556.)
+Their greatest successes were the suppression of robber knights on the Hungarian Highlands; the reconstruction of Szolnok; and the occupation of Ottoman Transylvania that briefly deposed John Sigismund Zápolya from 1551 to 1556.